wvirany/rips-relay/README.md

 #### Arguments

-* `--toml_file` followed by the path of the toml file.
-This specifies the path of the file used to configure REINVENT4.
 * `--dock` If you include this argument, the pipeline will attempt to dock the analogs to the protein in the `data` folder.
 * `--num_molecules` This requires further development.
 Default is 1.
 You can specify the number of initial molecules from which to generate analogs.
 They are read from `fragments.smi`.
 * `--input_frag` Provides an option to include input fragment as a SMILES string as a command line argument at runtime.
 If so, the pipeline does not read molecules from `fragments.smi`.